African Countries Can Make Responsible Decisions On Ensuring Peace, Security - Nebenzia - UrduPoint

 African Countries Can Make Responsible Decisions On Ensuring Peace, Security - Nebenzia

-African States can make responsible decisions when it comes to ensuring peace and security on their continent, Russia's envoy to the United Nations Vassily Nebenzia said on Thursday
+African states can make responsible decisions regarding ensuring peace and security on their continent, Russian Ambassador to the United Nations Vassily Nebenzia said on Thursday

-UNITED NATIONS (UrduPoint News / Sputnik - 25th May, 2023) African States can make responsible decisions when it comes to ensuring peace and security on their continent, Russia's envoy to the United Nations Vassily Nebenzia said on Thursday.
+UNITED NATIONS (UrduPoint News / Sputnik - 25th May, 2023) African states can make responsible decisions regarding ensuring peace and security on their continent, Russian Ambassador to the United Nations Vassily Nebenzia said on Thursday.

-Nebenzia's comments came when addressing the session's topic of African Union (AU) led peace support operations, and related issues.
+The ambassador made the comments on the issue of African Union-led peace support operations and related issues.

-Nebenzia added that Russia supports the position expressed by African states in a consensus letter from February's AU Summit, where they stressed the necessity for the UN to allocate AU's peace support operations with adequate, predictable, and sustainable funding.
+Nebenzia said Russia supports the position expressed by African states in a consensus letter at the African Union summit held in February, when they emphasized the necessity for the United Nations to allocate adequate, predictable and sustainable funding for the organization's peace support operations.

-The ambassador expressed Russia's opinion that it is not normal for AU's peace keeping operations to be depending on irregular assistance either from individual countries or associations related to them, adding that African led operations should be based on African solutions.
+Nebenzia expressed Russia's opinion that it is not normal for the African Union peace keeping operations to be dependent on irregular assistance either from individual countries or associations related to them.

-Moreover, Nebenzia underscored that when it comes to peace keeping operations on the African continent, AU led missions in contrasts with the UN have the advantage and ability of reacting swiftly to emerging threats and ensure the readiness of their forces.
+Moreover, the ambassador said the African Union-led missions, in contrast to those of the United Nations, have the advantage and ability to react swiftly to emerging threats and ensure their forces' readiness.

-"We're convinced that Africans better than anyone else, know the nature and root causes of instability in their region," Nebenzia pursued.
+"We're convinced that Africans better than anyone else, know the nature and root causes of instability in their region," Nebenzia added.

-Russia is ready to participate in substantive discussion on issues related to AU peacekeeping operations under the premises of a future negotiation process or Security Council resolution on the issue, Nebenzia added.
+Russia is ready to participate in substantive discussions on issues related to AU peacekeeping operations under the premises of a future negotiation process or Security Council resolution on the issue, Nebenzia added.